temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 ### What is the limit for History transaction size?

 The `DefaultTransactionSizeLimit` is configured at 4 MB, representing the maximum allowable transaction size for persisting Event Histories.
+This is not currently configurable.

-### What are the default limits at the Namespace level?
+### What are the limits at the Namespace level?

-At the Namespace level, Temporal Cloud sets the following default limits:
+At the Namespace level, Temporal Cloud sets the following limits:

 - Actions per second: 200 (with spikes to 400)
 - Certificates: 32 KB payload or 16 certificates, whichever is smaller